k-kashapov/TrajectoryPlot/README.md

 # TrajectoryPlot
 Plots the solutions of differential equation in Python.
 Finds numerical solution with given time step.
 Trajectory starting points are picked randomly in a square of a given size.

-## Usage
+## Setup
 Set `draw_arrows` to `True` if you want arrows to be drawn at the end of the line.
 Arrow's direction corresponds with trajectory's.

-Some other parameters can be changed too.
+Some other parameters listed in program text can be changed.
+Give it a try.

+## Usage
 Run `Trajectory.py` in python3 or bash.

 ## Examples